 - That “Fine” is an acceptable result.

-- How accepting weaknesses leads to developing strengths.
+- How accepting weaknesses leads to developing strengths and resilience.

 - How releasing superlatives helps define brilliance.

+What are you carrying around?
+Does it belong to you?
+Is it heavy?
+If you put it down, what will happen?
 Sometimes, the best way to be productive is to lose control.
-Find out how doing less and surrendering to your loss of control allows you to accomplish more, leading to surprising opportunities.
+Find out how dropping the rock and surrendering to your loss of control allows you to accomplish more, leading to surprising opportunities.

 Recognizing when to act, or often more important, when not to, leads to greater clarity of intention, goal setting and productivity, letting you focus on when or if you have the power to affect change.